sagar-harry/AWS-elasticbean-Univeristy-Admission/README.md

 Project Organization
 ------------

-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- Documentation of the project
     ├── data
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- Processed data
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- Input data
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Saved models, scalers and other saved states │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Experimenting with data
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`